 - declaration from directors(s) and promoter(s)

-- declaration of compliance from individuals responsible for incorporation
+- declaration of compliance from individuals responsible for the incorporation

 - additional documents (if any)

-When all steps are completed, SSM issues a certificate of registration.
+When all steps are completed, SSM will issue a certificate of registration.

 Overall, company secretaries in Malaysia are tasked with ensuring that your company complies with all the regulatory requirements including taxation, keeping proper accounts and bookkeeping, passing directors’ and members’ resolutions in a timely manner, as well as setting the financial year-end.